WeiminXiong/IPR/README.md

 bash run_pipeline.sh
 ```

-The script performs the pipeline of ETO:
+The script performs the pipeline of IPR:

 1. SFT phase: using the expert trajectories to conduct SFT to get the base agent
 2. Evaluate SFT agent